2013 | 2012 | 2011

 Becker's Hospital Review is pleased to honor the following 25 men and women who have demonstrated excellence in their organizations and professional lives before turning 40.
 Though they have reached great professional heights early in their careers, these healthcare leaders are poised for continued growth and considerable success for the rest of their careers.

 Note: The following leaders were collected through peer nominations and editorial research.
-There are no fees involved and no one can pay to be included on this lise time of their nomination.
+There are no fees involved and no one can pay to be included on this list.
+Leaders were under 40 years of age at the time of their nomination.

-Jeffrey DiLisi, MD, Vice President & CMO of Virginia Hospital Center (Arlington).
+Jeffrey DiLisi, MD, Senior Vice President & CMO of Virginia Hospital Center

 By Diane Cho, WJLA/ABC 7 News | August 14, 2014